alsalti64/press-start/README.md

 - **Game Geniuses:** Profiles of famous developers
 - **About Us:** Project information
 - **Contact:** User feedback form

-## Sitemap Updates

-The website structure remained consistent with the original plan.
-Key improvements include:

-- Standardized navigation across all pages
-- Organized image assets in dedicated folders
-- Enhanced contact form functionality
+- **Calculate:** Calculate the total cost of your favorite console purchase!
+- **Questionnaire:** Share Your Gaming Thoughts!
+- **Fun Page:** Guess the Gaming Term!

 ## Technical Implementation
-- We are currently using HTML and Bootstrap and JavaScript
+- HTML5, Bootstrap 5, and JavaScript
-- Responsive design works on all devices (Hopefully) :D
+- Responsive design for all devices (Hopefully T_T)
-- Clear folder structure for assets
+- Form validation with JavaScript
+- PHP server-side processing (May not work well T^T)
+- MySQL database with 3 tables: (May not work well T^T)
+  - Games
+  - Consoles
+  - Developers
+- Database operations
+- Form data validation before submission
+- Database integration
+- Search functionality (May not work well T^T)

 ## Conclusion

-The Press Start website successfully delivers gaming history content in an accessible, visually appealing format.
-The project maintains a nostalgic aesthetic while providing educational value about video game evolution. :)!!
+The Press Start website now delivers a brief and nice gaming history experience with both frontend presentation ;) and backend functionality!!.
+The project maintains its nostalgic aesthetic while adding robust technical capabilities for data management (T^T) and user interaction. :D!!